EMPLOYMENT AGENCY (034)

 - Fingerprints and Processing Fee.

 All employment agency managers, sole proprietors, general partners, directors, corporate officers, and all shareholders owning 10% or more of company stock must be fingerprinted at the DCA Licensing Center.
 EXCEPTIONS: Any person who currently has fingerprints on file with DCA does not need to be fingerprinted.
 DCA has fingerprints on file for anyone who provided fingerprints within the last three years and for those who provided fingerprints for an active DCA license.
-Each person who must be fingerprinted must visit the DCA Licensing Center, located at 42 Broadway, 5th Floor, in lower Manhattan, with photo identification (ID) and pay a $91.50 processing fee by check or money order, payable to NYC Department of Consumer Affairs.
+Each person who must be fingerprinted must visit the DCA Licensing Center with photo identification (ID) and pay a $91.50 processing fee by check or money order, payable to NYC Department of Consumer Affairs.
 Acceptable forms of ID include:

 - Driver’s license or non-driver’s license identification issued by a State Department of Motor Vehicles